vivid-planet/comet/docs/docs/migration/migration-from-v6-to-v7.md

     },
     ```

-#### New Toolbar

-// TODO

-// brave-kiwis-pay.md
-// curly-pillows-decide.md
-// fifty-keys-sit.md
-// giant-ladybugs-greet.md

 #### New Content Scope Picker

 The content scope controls were changed to display all available combinations in a single select.

-This requires a few breaking changes:
+This requires a few changes:

-1. The `values` props of `ContentScopeProvider` has been changed to an array:
+1. Change the `values` prop of `ContentScopeProvider` to an array:

     **Before**